Attorney William Mansour spent an hour with U.S. Supreme Court Associate Justice Sonia Sotomayor.

 A Life Changing Meeting with Sonia Sotomayor

 During his time in D.C., Bill met the first Hispanic and the third woman to serve as a U.S. Supreme Court Associate Justice; Sonia Sotomayor.
 Justice Sotomayor was born in the Bronx on June 25, 1954 to Juan Sotomayor and Celina Baez, both native Puerto Ricans.
 This chance meeting with Justice Sotomayor and internship with The Constitution Project was life changing.
 His exposure to the political climate in D.C. and experience with the interaction between the law and public policy really impacted Bill.
 As such, it propelled Bill to attend Temple University Law School and, ultimately, to become an attorney in Allentown, PA.

 Bill Mansour Joins Kitay Law Offices

 Bill joined the team at Kitay Law Offices in 2018.
 He focuses his practice on personal injury and employment law matters, which ranges from car accidents and slip-and-falls to discrimination, sexual harassment, unpaid wages and unpaid overtime.
 He is located primarily in the firm’s Allentown office, but represents clients from all across eastern and central PA.

-Among Bill’s achievements at Kitay Law Offices is the settlement of a personal injury case for $100,000.
+Among Bill’s achievements at Kitay Law Offices is the settlement of a serious and life-changing personal injury case.
 A delivery truck driver failed to see our client as she was walking across the street.
 Therefore, the driver forcefully struck our client, with the impact catapulting her about ten feet away from the truck.
 As a result, she suffered multiple injuries, including a herniated disc in her back.
 This lead to months of physical therapy and shots in her back to help ease the agonizing pain.
 This pain will never go away completely.

 Contact Attorney Mansour at Kitay Law Offices in Allentown, PA.